nthucurry/gitbook/cloud/azure/solution/private-link.md

 - On premises using VPN or Express Route
 - Services powered by Private Link

+# Private Endpoint vs Private Link Service
+- Private Endpoint
+    - Private Endpoint is a NIC that connects you privately and securely to a service powered by Azure Private Link.
+You can use Private Endpoints to connect to an Azure PaaS service that supports Private Link or to your own Private Link Service.
+- Private Link Service
+    - Private Link service is a service created by a service provider.
+Currently, a Private Link service can be attached to the frontend IP configuration of a Standard Load Balancer.

 ## Network security of private endpoints
 When using private endpoints, **traffic is secured** to a private link resource.
 The platform does an access control to validate network connections reaching only the specified private link resource.